cloudmesh/cloudmesh1/doc/source/developer.rst

 Configure the yaml files if changes need to be done.

+We to copy and modify the files in the `~/.futuregrid` directory. if the `~/.futuregrid` directory does not exoist you need to create it:

+  mkdir -p ~/.futurgerid
+  cp etc/*.yaml ~/.futurgerid

+This has
-We to copy and modify the files in the .futuregrid directory.
-This has to be done only once, but you maust make sure you keep the yaml files up to date in case we change them, typically we send an e-mail to all developers when a change occurred so you can update yours:
+to be done only once, but you maust make sure you keep the yaml files up to date in case we change them, typically we send an e-mail to all developers when a change occurred so you can update yours: